Renewed US-Russia nuke pact won't fix emerging arms threats

 In announcing that Biden and Putin agreed in a phone call Tuesday that they would extend by five years the New START treaty — which would otherwise have expired next week — the White House alluded vaguely to broader challenges with Moscow.
 It said the leaders “also agreed to explore strategic stability discussions on a range of arms control and emerging security issues.”

-New START, negotiated while Biden served as vice president, limits the United States and Russia to 1,550 deployed nuclear warheads on strategic weapons like submarines, bomber aircraft and land-based international ballistic missiles.
+New START, negotiated while Biden served as vice president, limits the United States and Russia to 1,550 deployed nuclear warheads on strategic weapons like submarines, bomber aircraft and land-based intercontinental ballistic missiles.
+The limits took effect in February 2018 and would expire in February 2021 unless the parties agreed to extend the deal for up to five years.

 Both houses of the Russian parliament voted unanimously Wednesday for the treaty extension.
 Speaking to the World Economic Forum’s virtual meeting, Putin hailed the extension as “a step in the right direction,” but he also warned of rising global rivalries and threats of new conflicts.